Wiki · Person · Last reviewed June 19, 2026

 Chowdhury's governance work spans companies, civil society, academia, and government.
 The U.S. State Department lists her among previously appointed Science Envoys, identifying her as CEO of Humane Intelligence and a fellow at Harvard's Berkman Klein Center for Internet and Society.

 Her public posture fits a practical governance lane: build institutions that can test, report, and iterate.
-She is less interested in AI ethics as a brand statement than in methods that produce evidence and pressure.
+She is less interested in AI ethics as a brand statement than in methods that produce evidence, pressure, public literacy, and ways to repair systems that fail people.

 Core Ideas